Fullbrik/Zoom-Auto-Joiner/README.md

 Automatically join zoom classes

 How it works:
-* Create a data folder in the root directory (next to src).
-* Put a test-classes.json file in it.
+* Create a json file on your computer and format it as so:
-* Format it as so (in json format):

 ```
 {